 The wreck is standing upright at approx. 15 metres’ depth and 30 metres off the shoreline, on a clayey sand bottom, which may be the reason for the ship standing in upright position.
 A number of dives have been performed to the wreck; among others, Kim Lund, reporter of the newspaper Åbo Underrättelser, from Nagu, has dived to the wreck several times.

 In the autumn of 2010, Åbolands skärgårdsstiftelse foundation and Svenska Småbruk och Egna Hem Ab together purchased the archipelago estate Brännskär in the southern Nagu archipelago.
 The foundation acts as the manager of the estate.
 By purchasing the archipelago estate they aim at promoting through-the-year inhabiting and activities, as well as preventing the socially and culturally important estate from being taken into private leisure-time use.
 In late summer 2011, the place was rented to Lennart Söderlund.
-The owners manage and develop the place together with the tenant.
+Today the owners manage and develop the place together with inhabitants of Brännskär.

 Åbolands Skärgårdsstiftelse foundation